friedemann03/mes_blinky/README.md

 - [x] Reorganize project structure with own CMake files
 - [ ] Implement and design UART Subsystem (maybe look into [lwrb](https://github.com/MaJerle/lwrb) library)
 - [ ] Add Console Module to have a terminal connection to the MCU (_maybe_)

+### Detailed Program Description
+The led timer triggers an Interrupt at 2Hz which toggles the LED, making it blink once a second.
+If the User presses the button (upon release) the debounce timer is started, which triggers an interrupt after 20ms.
+If the button state is the same (released), it will disable the led timer if it was enabled and enable it if it was disabled.
+So it toggles the led blinking.

 ## Answers to questions from the exercise